Prof. Clive Hamilton

 Peel Lecture Theatre

 Attendance free, but booking required.
-Tickets will be made available soon.
+Tickets are available here.

 Humans have become so powerful that we have disrupted the functioning of the earth, bringing on a new geological epoch – the Anthropocene – in which the serene and clement conditions that allowed civilisation to flourish are now disappearing.
 What does it mean to have arrived at this point, where human history and earth history collide?